contaware/git-docs-notes/README.md

 ### Tags

 Tags do reference specific commits.
-There are annotated tags which store more information and lightweight ones meant for private local bookmarks.
+There are annotated tags which store more information, and lightweight tags meant as private local bookmarks.

 - List: